Depression

 Acupuncture, osteopathy and craniosacral therapy

-These skilled therapies and many more that we offer work to soothe the body and mind.
-Through gentle hands-on work, these therapies help to re-establish the flow of subtle energy rhythms, bringing balance to body and mind.
+Through gentle hands-on work, these therapies help to re-establish the flow of subtle energy rhythms, bringing balance to body and mind and easing the nervous system.

 It may take time and patience to recover, but you won’t be alone.
 We will work hand-in-hand with you to support you to rise from depression with more strength, insight, healing and clarity.